 Hentyle Yapp is an Assistant Professor in the Department of Art and Public Policy at NYU.
 He is also an affiliated faculty with the Department of Performance Studies, Disability Council, and Asian/Pacific/American Institute.
 Before joining NYU, Yapp was an Assistant Professor and Mellon-Chau Postdoctoral Fellow in Gender and Women's Studies at Pomona College and lectured at San Francisco State University.
 His research broadly engages the theoretical and methodological implications of queer, feminist, disability, and critical race studies for questions regarding the state.
 His essays have appeared or are forthcoming in American Quarterly, GLQ: A Journal of Lesbian and Gay Studies, Verge: Studies in Global Asias, Women and Performance: A Journal of Feminist Theory, and Journal of Visual Culture, amongst other venues.
 He is also part of the Social Text editorial collective.

 His current book project examines a site commonly over determined by state discourse: China.
 By attending to cross-medial art practices and the global art market, Yapp traces how contemporary China circulates in transnational discourse to produce more nuanced understandings of the role of the state.

 His next project analyzes how disability has been understood not only within the law, but also across the arts and humanities.
 In addition to his academic work, Yapp is an artist.
-Having danced professionally for experimental and contemporary companies in New York and Taipei, he continues to choreograph for companies and other art spaces.
+Having danced professionally for experimental and contemporary companies in New York and Taipei, he continues to choreograph and perform.
+He was most recently in a reperformance ofTHEM, a collaborative work by Dennis Cooper, Chris Cochrane, and Ishmael Houston-Jones.

 - BA, Brown University, French Literature